crabmusket/thesis/report/summaries.md

  * Stability is often a non-issue for building control.
  * Objective function minimises difference from a trajectory using a quadratic form to penalise deviation.
- * Energy bill is usually an _affine_ function of the contron effort.
+ * Energy bill is usually an _affine_ function of the control effort.
  * Peak energy demand can be penalised using the L∞ norm.

 ### Modeling